-For this reason, the Android Open Source Project [Resources, 2] is both the reference and preferred implementation of Android.
+For this reason, the Android Open Source Project is both the reference and preferred implementation of Android.
 Device implementers are STRONGLY RECOMMENDED to base their implementations to the greatest extent possible on the "upstream" source code available from the Android Open Source Project.
 While some components can hypothetically be replaced with alternate implementations, it is STRONGLY RECOMMENDED to not follow this practice, as passing the software tests will become substantially more difficult.
 It is the implementer's responsibility to ensure full behavioral compatibility with the standard Android implementation, including and beyond the Compatibility Test Suite.
 Finally, note that certain component substitutions and modifications are explicitly forbidden by this document.

-Many of the resources listed in section 14 are derived directly or indirectly from the Android SDK, and will be functionally identical to the information in that SDK's documentation.
-For any case where this Compatibility Definition or the Compatibility Test Suite disagrees with the SDK documentation, the SDK documentation is considered authoritative.
-Any technical details provided in the references included in section 14 are considered by inclusion to be part of this Compatibility Definition.
+Many of the resources linked to in this document are derived directly or indirectly from the Android SDK and will be functionally identical to the information in that SDK's documentation.
+In any cases where this Compatibility Definition or the Compatibility Test Suite disagrees with the SDK documentation, the SDK documentation is considered authoritative.
+Any technical details provided in the linked resources throughout this document are considered by inclusion to be part of this Compatibility Definition.